YionoFr/GoogleScriptSQL/README.md

 ```
 where ```["HEADER_1","HEADER_2"]``` will refer to ```"Table1"``` and ```["HEADER_3","HEADER_4"]``` will refer to ```"table2"```

-#### Example of case of using the previous functions
+### Example of using the previous functions
-We saw all function which will help us to create DB, Tables and Headers.
+We saw all functions which will help us to create DB, Tables and Headers.
 Let's now have a look at one true example.
-I want create a DB where will be store some data around my customers.
+I want create a DB where will be stored some data around my customers.

 I'll have one DB called customers.
 I'll have two tables : One with my customer's infos and the second one with their order's infos.